dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 What does it all mean?
 It means that the macro recorded in Excel 2013 or later

-versions won’t work in Excel 2010.
+versions won't work in Excel 2010.
 But the macro recorded in Excel 2010  will work in Excel 2013 and later.
 In other words, the Excel 2010 macro exhibits forward

 compatibility.
 The Excel 2013 (and later) macro is not backward-compatible.